kesect/vortexi-src/readme.md

 # Vortexi Source Code

-This is the original Vortexi source code (not vortexi.us)
+This is the original Vortexi source code (not vortexi.de)

 This was made with love by me.